mklement0/ttab/README.md

 # Open a new tab in a new terminal window.
 ttab -w

+# Execute the command in the current tab of the current terminal window:
+ttab -c 'ls "$HOME/Library/Application Support"'

+# Open new horizontal split tab in the current terminal window:
+ttab -h

+# Open new vertical split tab in the current terminal window, changing the path to the
+# given path, but without checking the presence of the target directory:
+ttab -v -i -d "$HOME/Library/Application Support"

 # Open a new tab and execute the specified command before showing the prompt.
 ttab ls -l "$HOME/Library/Application Support"